FIVE FAST STEPS TO

 to be able to discern in order to have faith in

-the quality of the content."
+the quality of the contents

 (commentary sheet from 14th annual